 With advances in technology driving the cost of music recording microphones, interfaces, and computers down, everyone is building their own home recording studios.
+Why not, right?

 Why pay $500 for a 5 hour time block in your local studio when you can buy a really nice mic for the same price?
 Double that and you’ve got nearly everything you need to record vocals, guitar, keyboard, and nearly any other instrument you can dream of playing.

 If it was that easy then every single musician in his or her bedroom recording studio would be pumping out the studio-quality hits, but they aren’t.
 It’s the opposite.

 There is a solution to all of this and it’s definitely worth pursuing if you’re serious about recording and extracting all of the value possible out of the gear you’ve bought.